Direct School Admission: COVID-19's disruption to DSA process

-Long-Term Impact
+Long-term impact

 Although the pandemic disrupted the usual selection process, it highlighted the need for education reforms that lessen the focus on exams and grades.
 COVID-19 prompted schools to reconsider how they evaluate talent and character, encouraging a shift towards adaptability and assessing students beyond standard academic measures.

 These changes introduced during the pandemic could shape the future of the DSA process, even as things return to normal.
 Schools may continue to adopt more flexible and student-centered methods of evaluation in the long term.

-The Rigour of Students' Preparation for DSA tests
+Rigour of students' preparation for DSA tests

-Preparing for the DSA process can be a highly demanding and comprehensive experience for students.
+The process of preparation for the DSA tends to be a highly demanding and comprehensive experience for students.
 The preparation typically involves readiness for interviews, talent trials, and academic tests, each requiring focused effort depending on the talent area.

 Interviews

 For students applying under areas like leadership, academics, or arts, interviews are a key component of the DSA process.
 Many students prepare by participating in mock interviews, which help them practice how to present their experiences, skills, and reasons for choosing specific schools.
 These interviews test not only a student's achievements but also their communication skills, self-confidence, and ability to handle diverse questions.
 Preparation for this aspect may involve working on personal statements, preparing a portfolio, and receiving feedback from teachers or coachers.